jest-community/jest-junit/README.md

 jest --ci --reporters=default --reporters=jest-junit
 ```

-## Usage as testResultsProcessor
+## Usage as testResultsProcessor (deprecated)
-In your jest config add the following entry:
+The support for `testResultsProcessor` is only kept for [legacy reasons][test-results-processor] and might be removed in the future.
+You should therefore prefer to configure `jest-junit` as a _reporter_.

+Should you still want to, add the following entry to your jest config:
 ```JSON
 {
   "testResultsProcessor": "jest-junit"